CristianAbrante/TuringMachineSimulator/README.md

-# Pushdown Automaton Simulator
+# Turing Machine Simulator
-This is a simple simulator of a pushdown automaton, built in java programming language.
+This is a Turing Machine simulator built on Java programming language.

 This is a project for the subject **Computational Complexity** of the Computer Engeneering degree